collapsed-stacks/startups/questions/5826/how-do-i-estimate-the-worth-of-a-share-in-a-company-that-does-not-yet-exist.md

 - tagged: `startup-costs`, `private-company`
 - score: 4

-<p>A friend of mine is about to apply for a startup grant that will result in a company being founded within a few months due to grant requirements.
+A friend of mine is about to apply for a startup grant that will result in a company being founded within a few months due to grant requirements.
 The company will develop (for now) a single game for smartphones.
-There is a simple prototype of the game and a comprehensive project proposal for grant application, including financial estimates based on available data from similar startups.</p>
+There is a simple prototype of the game and a comprehensive project proposal for grant application, including financial estimates based on available data from similar startups.

-<p>I will participate in the project and my friend has offered me a share of the company.
+I will participate in the project and my friend has offered me a share of the company.
 My question is: how can I estimate the worth of say 25% of the company (and thus how much I'd have to pay), which obviously does not even exist at this point?
 My best guess is to take a look at how much startups doing similar things were worth at a given time (respectively the financial estimates in the project proposal), but that does not factor in the uncertainty involved (I suppose that most startups just die quickly).
 How should I approach this problem?
 Or should I not invest into the company all together at this point?
 I believe that it can be successful, of course.
-Thank you!</p>
+Thank you!

 ## Answer 5868